PiBrewing/craftbeerpi4-documentation/master/development/example_sensor.md

 I want to show you some examples on how to write a sensor plugin.
 I will start with the example of the dummysensor which is included in the server itself and is very simple.

+### Dummy sensor example

-First, you will need to import the packaes you require for your plugin.
-As plenty of functions need to be processed asynchronus, you willalways need to import asyncio.
-You will also need to import the CBPiSensor from the cbpi api
+First, you will need to import the python packages you require for your plugin.
+As plenty of functions need to be processed asynchronus, you will always need to import asyncio.
+You will also need to import the CBPiSensor from the cbpi api.

 ```
 # -*- coding: utf-8 -*-
 import asyncio